dmo98/neural_networks/README.md

 1. Artificial Neural Network (ANN) trained on the Fashion MNIST dataset.
 2. Convolutional Neural Network (CNN) trained on the Cats vs Dogs dataset.
+3. Denoising Convolutional Autoencoder (DAE) trained on the MNIST dataset.